Midrand: Landmarks

 Midrand has the largest conference centre in South Africa which is known as Gallagher Estate which was built on the former site of Halfway House Primary School, which subsequently moved to new grounds near the fire station.

 A landmark of Midrand is the Nizamiye Mosque, opened in 2012, the largest mosque in South Africa.
 The Classical Turkish-style mosque was personally funded by Turkish-born construction tycoon Ali Katircioglu at a cost of R210 million.

 The largest single-phase shopping mall built in Africa, The Mall of Africa, is located in the Waterfall City precinct of the town.

 It is now also home to the new headquarters for a multinational auditing-finance company, PWC.
 (Constructed by WSP) Visible, as currently (2018) the only skyscraper in Midrand.
 It will however be rivaled by its upcoming twin, The Falcon Building.
 Both the Falcon and PWC are in the same complex as Mall of Africa.
 Other landmarks include the Boulders Shopping centre, so named after the heritage site housing huge granite rocks which are approximately 3.5-billion years old.

 Business

 Midrand is a thriving business node, home to the offices of major corporations such as Vodacom, Microsoft, Neotel, and Altech Autopage as well as an array of small and medium enterprises.
+Major South African tire retail and fitment chain store Tiger Wheel & Tyre has its headquarters in Midrand.
+The South African seafood restaurant franchise Ocean Basket also has its HQ in Midrand.

 In 2013, Atterbury Properties announced plans to build the Mall of Africa, which would be one of the continent's largest.
 The Mall of Africa is located within the green, mixed-use Waterfall City precinct.
 The N1 Business Park and International Business Gateway are among the commercial developments in Midrand.
 The latest industrial development is called Waterfall Logistics Precinct.